Artificial general intelligence: Terminology

 AGI is also known as strong AI, full AI, human-level AI, human-level intelligent AI, or general intelligent action.

+The term "artificial general intelligence" was used in 1997 by Mark Gubrud in a discussion of the implications of fully automated military production and operations.
+A mathematical formalism of AGI named AIXI was proposed in 2000 by Marcus Hutter, who defines intelligence as "an agent's ability to achieve goals or succeed in a wide range of environments".
+This type of AGI has also been called "universal artificial intelligence".
+The term AGI was re-introduced and popularized by Shane Legg and Ben Goertzel around 2002.

 Some academic sources reserve the term "strong AI" for computer programs that will experience sentience or consciousness.
 (Note: See below for the origin of the term "strong AI", and see the academic definition of "strong AI" and weak AI in the article Chinese room.)
-In contrast, weak AI (or narrow AI) can solve one specific problem but lacks general cognitive abilities.
+In contrast, weak AI (or narrow AI) can solve a specific problem but lacks general cognitive abilities.
 Some academic sources use "weak AI" to refer more broadly to any programs that neither experience consciousness nor have a mind in the same sense as humans.

 Related concepts include artificial superintelligence and transformative AI.
 An artificial superintelligence (ASI) is a hypothetical type of AGI that is much more generally intelligent than humans, while the notion of transformative AI relates to AI having a large impact on society, for example, similar to the agricultural or industrial revolution.

-A framework for classifying AGI by performance and autonomy was proposed in 2023 by Google DeepMind researchers.
+A framework for classifying AGI was proposed in 2023 by Google DeepMind researchers.
 They define five performance levels of AGI: emerging, competent, expert, virtuoso, and superhuman.
-For example, a competent AGI is defined as an AI that outperforms 50% of skilled adults in a wide range of non-physical tasks, and a superhuman AGI (i.e. an artificial superintelligence) is similarly defined but with a threshold of 100%.
+For example, a competent AGI is defined as an AI that outperforms 50% of skilled adults in a wide range of non-physical tasks, and a superhuman AGI (i.e., an artificial superintelligence) is similarly defined but with a threshold of 100%.
 They consider large language models like ChatGPT or LLaMA 2 to be instances of emerging AGI (comparable to unskilled humans).
 Regarding the autonomy of AGI and associated risks, they define five levels: tool (fully in human control), consultant, collaborator, expert, and agent (fully autonomous).

 Characteristics

-Various popular definitions of intelligence have been proposed.
-One of the leading proposals is the Turing test.
-However, there are other well-known definitions, and some researchers disagree with the more popular approaches.
-(Note: AI founder John McCarthy writes: "We cannot yet characterize in general what kinds of computational procedures we want to call intelligent."
-(For a discussion of some definitions of intelligence used by artificial intelligence researchers, see philosophy of artificial intelligence.))
+There is no single agreed-upon definition of intelligence as applied to computers.
+Computer scientist John McCarthy wrote in 2007: "We cannot yet characterize in general what kinds of computational procedures we want to call intelligent."